Florida Collaborative Divorce Forms

 Language – “Mental Health Treatment”

 Parents in the Collaborative Process may consider using definitions of “mental health treatment.”
 This article give example language using definitions.
-For more about definitions, read the discussion here.
-Example Language- Mental Health Treatment For our Parenting Plan, “Mental Health Treatment” means these techniques, as defined in Florida Administrative Code, Rule 63N-1.0081: (a) Individual therapy or counseling; (b) Group therapy or counseling; (c) Family counseling or therapy; (d) Behavior therapy; (e) Psychosocial Skills Training; or (f) Juvenile sexual offender therapy and juvenile sexual offender treatment We agree the Mental Health Treatment, as defined above, must: be provided by a Licensed Mental…
+For more about what “mental health treatment” means, read the discussion here.
+Example Language- Mental Health Treatment For our Parenting Plan, “Mental Health Treatment” means these techniques, as defined in Florida Administrative Code, Rule 63N-1.0081:…

 Informed Consent By One Parent – Florida Mental Health Professionals